AMV Concept Theory

 These are the videos most often denounced for having no concept, or a very weak one.
 In a sense, they are at the very bottom, in the basement of the concept leveling system.
 This is because they fail to communicate a true message.
 I personally feel that the “action” genre lends itself most easily to this level.
 They often consist of random scenes set to unfitting music, and fail to get across any real meaning.
 This is more of a novice problem than an actual video problem, since the editor probably intended for the video to mean something to the viewer.
 While one can say there is no visible concept, the very existence of the video is a meta-concept in itself.

 These videos strive to make the viewer feel something.
 They are not so complicated as to explain a depressing or uplifting occurrence, but they focus on a specific feeling.
-They come from all genres; they may or may not consist of multiple anime.
+They come from all genres; they may or may not consist of multiple sources.
 All the moments of the video combine with the song to push a certain mood—happiness, hatred, fear, determination.
 Mood is also prevalent in higher-level concepts, but is accompanied with more “meat” on its bones.
 Mood alone can be moving in itself, but the mood is also important for other forms of concepts.

 Editors who use lyrics for their concepts must carefully choose their songs.
 The entire song will depend on them, whether to tell a story, evoke a mood, outline a character, or recount an event.
 The lyrics provide a handy baseline to follow, but they may also limit the editor in terms of flexibility.
 However, one can be creative with this type of concept, as Ileia was in her video “RAH HEY!”.
 She uses the lyrics—at least, the way they sound when sung—to create an amusing video that would else have not been possible.
 Many people find parodying the lyrics by juxtaposing them with something that is the opposite (obscene violence to a happy song, very serious action to a children’s song) may result in some unique comedy videos.